-If these were used for mourning, why don’t we see them painted black, with death motifs, or the deceased’s name written on the side of the bottle?
-If Victorians honestly thought of this, there would be weeping willow and urns all over the place.
+If these were used for mourning, why don’t we see them painted black, with death motifs, or the dead person’s name written on the side of the bottle?
+If Victorians honestly thought of this, there would be weeping willows and urns all over the place.

 If they repurposed them, we would see them refashioned and kept with or in other mourning keepsakes.
-We see craft memorial pieces of the era that used hair art, mourning photos, funeral cards, and mourning motifs in beadwork, embroidery and ceramics all incorporated together.
+We see craft memorial pieces of the era that used hair art, mourning photos, and funeral cards.
+We see mourning motifs in beadwork, embroidery and ceramics all incorporated together in homemade memorials.
 I’ve seen 19th-century memorial bookmarks made with human hair, but not one tear catcher.